-Fish will be collected in each identifiable mesohabitat within a Study Site (consisting of a length of river or stream 40 times the mean wetted width or one full meander wavelength) using multiple gear types (seines and electrofishers).
+Fish will be collected in each identifiable mesohabitat within a Study Site (consisting of a minimum length of river 40 times the mean wetted width or a maximum of one full meander wavelength) using multiple gear types (seines and electrofishers).
+In most cases, each mesohabitat will be sampled by one pass sampling effort using the gear type most appropriate for the conditions.
 If unable to employ multiple gear types, the reason will be indicated and effort increased with the gear type able to be utilized at that mesohabitat.
 Physical measurements will be made in association with each sampling event (e.g., each seine haul) and will include current velocity, depth, substrate composition and embeddedness, and instream cover (large woody debris, boulders, undercut banks, macrophytes, velocity shelters, etc.).
 Notes on climatic conditions and mesohabitat typing will also be recorded.
 Released fish will be identified, measured, photo-documented, and examined for disease and other anomalies.
 Voucher specimens will be preserved in 10% formalin.
 In all cases, fish sampling will continue as long as additional species are being collected.